m-mdy-m/VfyJS/doc/DataValidation.doc.md

 }
 ```

-In this example, we create a new instance of the `BinarySearchTree` class and insert reserved usernames (`"admin"`, `"root"`, `"superuser"`) into the tree using the `insertArray` method.
-Then, we validate a username (`"admin"`) by searching for it in the binary search tree using the `search` method.
+In this example, we create a new `BinarySearchTree` instance and insert reserved usernames (`"admin"`, `"root"`, `"superuser"`) into the tree using the `insertArray` method.
+Subsequently, we validate a username (`"admin"`) by searching for it within the binary search tree using the `search` method.
 If the username is found, we log a message indicating that it is reserved; otherwise, we log a message indicating that it is valid.

 ---